chemandante/homm3/README.md

 67 - Pendant of life\
 68 - Pendant of death\
 69 - Pendant of free will\
-6A - Pendant of agitation\
+6A - Pendant of negativity\
 6B - Pendant of total recall\
 6C - Pendant of courage\
-6D - Everflowing cristal cloak\
+6D - Everflowing crystal cloak\
 6E - Ring of infinite gems\
 6F - Everpouring vial of mercury\
 70 - Inexhaustable cart of ore\